Sam-Yeon/Sam-Yeon/README.md

 # Hi there 👋
+I'm Sam — a minimal coder who's still learning and figuring things out.
+My desired IDE is VS Code.

 ## What I do

 * I build simple static websites.

-* I write small programs here and there.
+* I write small script and programs here and there.
+* Create Extensions for Browsers.

+## What I'm learning
+I'm currently learning to become a front-end web developer.
+At the same time I take a strong interest in the cybersecurity domain, especially the penetration testing field.

+Right now, I have a little knowledge of:

+* Ports and basic cybersecurity concepts
+* HTML, CSS, and JavaScript
+* Python (beginner level)